-Bike Easy’s Complete Streets Ambassador program begins with a two-day training covering advocacy tactics, the local political climate of biking in the Greater New Orleans region, and how to effectively advocate on the local level.
-The official program runs for 3 months and Bike Easy hopes for all ambassadors to stay involved in advocacy work once the official program ends.
+The program begins with a one-day training on March 24 from 1PM-5PM.This training covers advocacy tactics, the local political climate of biking in the Greater New Orleans region, and how to effectively advocate on the local level.
+Attending this one-day training is mandatory.

-Our more than 30 Complete Streets Ambassadors work to promote walking, biking, transit, and livable streets in their neighborhoods.
-Complete Streets represent the goal of bringing streets built to share to all the people of Greater New Orleans who bike, walk, drive and take transit.
-As the City of New Orleans plans to make improvements to the built infrastructure over the next couple of years it’s vital that we speak up now to make sure we see the improvements which lead to healthier and more equitable outcomes for all Greater New Orleans residents.
+Complete Streets Ambassadors work to promote walking, biking, transit, and livable streets in New Orleans neighborhoods.
+‘Complete Streets’ represent the goal of providing streets built to share to everyone who bikes, walks, drives and rides transit.
+As the City of New Orleans plans to make improvements to biking infrastructure over the coming years it is vital that we speak up to make sure these changes lead to healthy, equitable outcomes for New Orleans residents.

 Desired Qualifications for Ambassadors

 - Passionate about building community

-- Familiar with New Orleans and/or Jefferson Parish communities
+- Familiar with New Orleans communities

 - People are also encouraged to apply in small teams (2-3) with pre-existing community relationships

-- 3-month program (with ongoing opportunities beyond that), approximately 3 hours per week
+- 3 hours per week time commitment

-- Initial full weekend training
+- Initial half-day training